ost-cas-fee-adv-22-23/design-system-component-library-thierry-und-simon/README.md

 1. The content Array needs to include the components from `node_modules` with `./node\*modules/@smartive-education/thierry-simon-mumble/dist/\*\*/\_.{js,ts,jsx,tsx}``
 2. The presets from the custom config have to be added with ` presets: [ require('./node_modules/@smartive-education/thierry-simon-mumble/mumble-presets'), ],`

-With this configuration in place, the components can be used and the corresponding styles are applied.
+With this configuration in place, the components can be used, and the corresponding styles are applied.

 ### Icons